Use the Lexology Navigator tool to compare the answers in this article with those from 20+ other jurisdictions.

 (b) Medical history

 Covered entities, including employers, employment agencies, labor organizations, and joint labor-management committees, cannot conduct a medical examination or ask a job applicant whether they are disabled (A.R.S. §§ 41-1461(3), 41-1466(A)).
 An employer may inquire as to the ability of an applicant to perform job-related functions.
 After an offer of employment has been made but before employment begins, an employer may condition the employment offer on the employee passing a medical examination if all employees are required to undergo such an examination, regardless of disability.

 An employer cannot request an examination or inquire about whether one of its employees is disabled; however, an employer can make an inquiry or request an examination if it is shown to be job-related and consistent with business necessity (A.R.S. § 41-1466(C)).
 An employer may conduct voluntary medical exams of its employees as a part of an employee health program.
 The definition of a “medical exam” excludes a test to determine the illegal use of drugs (A.R.S. § 41-1466(F)).
 Employers should remain aware of their obligations under the Americans with Disabilities Act and guidance from the U.S. Equal Employment Opportunity Commission regarding medical inquiries and examinations, available here.

 (c) Drug screening

 Arizona law does not impose any restrictions on drug and alcohol testing of employees per se.
-If an employer conducts drug or alcohol testing in compliance with A.R.S. § 23-493 and following, it will gain “safe harbor” protection against employee lawsuits arising from the tests, test results, or actions taken by the employer based on an employee’s impairment by, or use or possession of, drugs or alcohol.
+If an employer conducts drug or alcohol testing in compliance with A.R.S. § 23-493 et seq., it will gain “safe harbor” protection against employee lawsuits arising from the tests, test results, or actions taken by the employer based on an employee’s impairment by, or use or possession of, drugs or alcohol.
 The safe harbor also protects an employer from actions to exclude an employee from a safety-sensitive position if it has a good faith belief the employee is engaged in drug use (including the legal use of medical marijuana), and that use could cause an impairment or decrease job performance (A.R.S. § 23-493.06).

 (d) Credit checks